pmszulc/bigstep/README.md

 predictors at the same time.
 Instead, you can read only a part of the matrix `X`, check all variables from that part and then read another one.
-To do that, you only need to read the matrix `X` using `read.big.matrix` from `bigmemory` package.
-The `prepare_data` function has a parameter `maxp` which represents the maximum size (that is the number of elements) of one part.
+To do that, you only need to read the matrix `X` using `read.big.matrix()` from `bigmemory` package.
+The `prepare_data()` has a parameter `maxp` which represents the maximum size (that is the number of elements) of one part.
 If `X` is bigger, it will be split.
 It will be done even if your matrix is big but you have enough RAM to read it in a normal way.
 It may seem unnecessary, but it is worth to do because R is not very efficient in dealing with big matrices.
 Remember that `maxp` cannot be smaller than the number of observations (rows in `X`), by default it is 1e6.

 In the code below we assume that you have a big matrix in a file *X.txt*.
-Reading such matrix can be slow, but if you set `backingfile` and `descriptorfile` you have to do that once and next time you can use `attach.big.matrix` which is much faster.
+Reading such matrix can be slow, but if you set `backingfile` and `descriptorfile` you have to do that once and next time you can use `attach.big.matrix()` which is much faster.

 ``` r
 Xbig <- read.big.matrix("X.txt", sep = " ", header = TRUE,